jasjs1/jasjs1/README.md

 ### Hi there 👋, I'm Jayce
 #### Lua Developer

-Hi I am Jayce Sagvold, I am a Lua console based app developer.
-I love learning new things, especally about programming.
-My dream tech comapanies to work for is Microsoft, Apple, or Tesla.
-Also,
+Hi!
+I'm Jayce and I am a Lua console based applicaiton developer.
+I put all of my projects that I work on on GitHub!
+Go take a look around.
+I love to learn new things about programming, like framweorks, and new ways to make my code more efficent.
+I would love to work for Microsoft, Tesla, or Apple when I get older.

 ## Current Programming Skills
 - Lua for console based applications